Siobos/Engeto_project_Siobos_Aneta/README.md

 2018	1kg	24,00	bread
 2018	1l	20,00	milk

 RQ 3 ) Which food category is increasing in price the slowest (has the lowest percentage year-on-year increase)?
 The lowest percentage increase is for sugar and tomatoes.
 Values ​​are negative.
 Bananas and pork roast with bone are also slowly increasing in price (below 1%).

-118101	crystal sugar	1kg	-2.27
+118101-crystal sugar	1kg	-2.27
-117101	tomatoes red	1kg	-2.01
+117101-tomatoes red	1kg	-2.01
-116103	bananas yelow	1kg	0.62
+116103-bananas yelow	1kg	0.62
-112201	pork roast with bone	1kg	0.95
+112201-pork roast with bone	1kg	0.95

 RQ 4) Has there been a year in which the year-on-year increase in food prices was significantly higher than wage growth (greater than 10%)?
 Yes, in 2006 and 2007 the year-on-year increase in food prices was significantly higher than wage growth.
 The gap between wage growth and food growth was the largest in 2007.

+2006	YOY_price: 14.29	YOY_payroll: 9,27
+2007	YOY_price: 37.50	YOY_payroll: 9,73

-Má výška HDP vliv na změny ve mzdách a cenách potravin?
+RQ 5 ) Má výška HDP vliv na změny ve mzdách a cenách potravin?
 Neboli, pokud HDP vzroste výrazněji v jednom roce, projeví se to na cenách potravin či mzdách ve stejném nebo násdujícím roce výraznějším růstem?